open-AIMS/ADRIA.jl/ADRIA/docs/src/usage/analysis.md

     This page covers functions provided by `ADRIAanalysis`.
 Ensure it is installed before running the examples (see [Getting Started](@ref)).

+!!! warning
+    Examples of analysis and visualizations are still being developed, so take the examples below as illustrations of what analysis and visualizations are possible, but not the intended quality.
+Caution is advised when interpreting results as they are misleading without in-depth assessment.

 This section presents tools for analysing model generated data, including functions to extract metrics and plot graphs.

 ## Setup

+Plotly is recommended for quick visual assessment, however the Makie backend is more suitable for publication quality plots.

+While we use Plotly for the code here, the equivalent figures from Makie are shown.

 Install `PlotlyBase` alongside `ADRIAviz` and `ADRIAanalysis`: